Tattoos and the statement they make

 Women who wear their boyfriend’s name tattooed

 If your boyfriend asked you to have the tattoo, read the above and ask yourself why he wants it there, and by “there” I mean on your body to begin with.
 Even more telling though, why does he want it on any particular part of your body?

 If it is your idea and you really want to ink his name on you, you need to ask yourself a couple of questions.
 Are you going to be together forever?
 Are you bearing his name in the hope that you will be together forever?
-Are you doing it to make him happy instead of you?
-You need to think very hard about this decision that well over ninety percent of women grow to regret, often in short order.
+Is the tattoo to make him happy instead of you?
+You need to think very hard about this decision.
+Well over ninety percent of women grow to regret their tattoo(s), often in short order.
 Unlike a tattoo, love is probably not forever.

 Women who adorn themselves with one or two smallish feminine tattoos

 Of all the tattoos I find these are the least offensive and I understand the desire to self-decorate.
 To these ladies I say please think about how that tattoo will look as you age.
-I also remind them that their exist decals which can be applied to their bodies, creating the same visual effect as a tattoo, but without the years of regret that might follow.
+I also remind them that their exist decals which can they can apply to their bodies.
+These decals create the same visual effect as a tattoo, but without the years of regret that might follow.

 Women who load their bodies with tattoos

-I know this very sweet young lady who is tattooed head to shoulders and cheeks to cheeks, and as artful as her tatties might be, I would just like her to know that she was beautiful without them and that it is her heart that counts, not the canvas upon which the various artists practiced their craft.
+I know this very sweet young lady who has tattoos head to shoulders and cheeks to cheeks.
+As artful as her tatties might be, I would just like her to know that she was beautiful without them.
+She needs to know that it is her heart that makes her beautiful.
+Her body is simply the canvas upon which the various artists practiced their craft.
 I’m certain that the same could be said of many of the women who bodies are similarly adorned.